matthiaskoenig/cy3sbml/README.md

 To uninstall or disable cy3sbml, go to the menu bar and choose `Apps → App Manager → Currently Installed`.
 Select cy3sbml and click `Uninstall` or `Disable`.

 ### Build instructions
 For working with the latest **development release** follow the [build instructions] (https://goo.gl/4xMgff).
 This includes recently developed features not yet released.
 In short

 Clone the repository and build with `mvn`
 ```
 git clone https://github.com/matthiaskoenig/cy3sbml.git cy3sbml
 cd cy3sbml
 mvn clean install
-mvn clean install -DskipTests
 ```
 Development is done in `develop` branch
 ```